MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake.md

 ![Accounts entity snapshot](media/export-data-lake-account-snapshots.png "Accounts entity snapshot")

 Changes in Common Data Service are continuously pushed to the corresponding CSV files by using the trickle feed engine.
-This is the T2 interval, where another snapshot is taken. *Entity*-T2.csv&mdash;for example, Accounts-T2.csv or Contacts-T2.csv (assuming there are changes for the entity)<!--Suggested, but maybe not optimal.
-I found it a bit confusing to have one placeholder name apply to two examples.-->&mdash;and model.json are updated to the new snapshot files.
+This is the T2 interval, where another snapshot is taken. *Entity*-T2.csv&mdash;for example, Accounts-T2.csv or Contacts-T2.csv (assuming there are changes for the entity) &mdash;and model.json are updated to the new snapshot files.
 Any new person who views snapshot data from T2 onward is directed to the newer snapshot files.
-This way, the original snapshot viewer can<!--from editor: Style Guide still doesn't like "may".--> continue to work on the older snapshot T1 files while newer viewers can read the latest updates.
-This is useful in scenarios that have<!--from editor: Suggested.--> longer-running downstream processes.
+This way, the original snapshot viewer can continue to work on the older snapshot T1 files while newer viewers can read the latest updates.
+This is useful in scenarios that have longer-running downstream processes.

 Here's an example of the model.json file, which always points to the latest time-stamped account snapshot file.